keyanmca/player-api-docs/README.md

 			}]
 	}

+normally the ad would start immediatly when choosing to autoplay. however, it is possible to specify preloadMode to load the ad without starting it.
+See example on [vpaid preloading with flash](http://sdk.streamrail.com/vast-inspector/examples/flash_preload.html) (javascript & flash)
 ## <a name="html5-api"></a> HTML5 Tech API

 If you are using VAST ads (not VPAID), then you may use HTML5 tech.
 If you are working with mobile web sites, use this option.